section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 To get things started, let's open `App.js`  which is the base of our application.
 We replace all the content in it with the code below to create an App function that will load our styled-components and render them as the landing page.

 After building components/pages in your web application, you may need to expose and let your users navigate through them.
 To achieve this, you need a dedicated router.
-[React Router](https://www.freecodecamp.org/news/react-router-cheatsheet/) is a suite of navigational packages/components such as react-router-dom.
+[React router](https://medium.com/@marcellamaki/a-brief-overview-of-react-router-and-client-side-routing-70eb420e8cde) is a standard library for dynamic routing of components/page views in simple ReactJs applications like single page web applications.
+[React Router](https://reactrouter.com/web/guides/quick-start) keeps UIs and URLs synchronized giving users seamless navigation in web applications.

 To route components into the main App, you will import some features from the `react-router-dom`, a React-router package that we installed earlier.